|Best overall home security system||SimpliSafe 9 Piece Wireless Home Security System||Check Price||

 Types of Home Security Systems

-Monitored security systems refer to systems that are actively monitored by a professional home security company.
+Monitored surveillance systems refer to systems that are actively monitored by a professional home security company.
 When the system detects a break-in, fire, or another emergency, it notifies the security team and, in some cases, emergency responders.
+These systems provide around-the-clock coverage, but they often require a monthly fee to retain the service.

 Unmonitored Security Systems